Submit a special issue proposal

 All special issues are preceded by an open Call for papers, and all considered article submissions undergo the same rigorous double-blind peer-review process as submissions to the regular issue.

-Keep in mind that there is a lengthy publication process, and therefore it is not realistic to hope for a special issue to be finalised within one year.
+Publishing a special issue is a lengthy process, and therefore it is not realistic to hope for a special issue to be finalised within one year.
 The role of guest editor requires much work, and we strongly recommend that at least two people share the responsibilities.

 Should you be interested in submitting a proposal, the first step is to contact our managing editor, who will send you a questionnaire to fill out with the details of your proposed special issue.